ckr-Harsh/angular-material-components/README.md

 **This is a cloned/forked version of an existing pkg by :- [hqho](https://github.com/h2qutc)**

-- Only changes in this version is that it supports latest angular versions.
+- Updated the peer and core dependencies of angular.

-Angular Material Library provide extra components for every project (Datetime picker, Time picker, Color picker...).
+Angular Material Library provide extra components for every project (Datetime picker).

 ## DEMO Angular Material Components